mhelak/LiquorSales/README.md

 # Liquor Sales Project
 The aim of this project is to investigate patterns of liquor sales in the supermarket chain Hy-Vee.
 Specifically, the focus is on the period 2012-2020 and exclusively on Hy-Vee stores in Iowa.
-The ultimate goal is to forecast demand of a specific liquor, rum, as well as compare sales of this liquor at stores located in cities on the border with other sates: Nebraska and Illinois.
+The ultimate goal is to forecast demand of rum, as well as compare sales of this liquor at stores located in cities on the border with other sates: Nebraska and Illinois.
 The aim is to see if proximity to other states with different alcohol regulations affects sales in border town stores.

 # Audience
 The intended audience are Hy-Vee supply chain management representatives responsible for managing sales of rum in Iowa.